 - We anticipate incurring incremental general and administrative expenses of approximately \$2.5 million annually as a result of being a publicly traded partnership, consisting of expenses associated with SEC reporting requirements, including annual and quarterly reports to unitholders, tax return and Schedule K-1 preparation and distribution, Sarbanes-Oxley Act compliance, NASDAQ Global Select Market listing, independent auditor fees, legal fees, investor relations activities, registrar and transfer agent fees, director and officer insurance and director compensation. - The Partnership Agreement requires us to reimburse the General Partner for all direct and indirect expenses incurred or paid on our behalf and all other expenses allocable to us or otherwise incurred by our General Partner in connection with operating our business.
 The Partnership Agreement does not set a limit on the amount of expenses for which our General Partner and its affiliates may be reimbursed.
 These expenses include salary, bonus, incentive compensation and other amounts paid to persons who perform services for us or on our behalf and expenses allocated to our General Partner by its affiliates.
-Our General Partner is entitled to determine the expenses that are allocable to us. - On June 17, 2014, under the Long Term Incentive Plan, or LTIP, adopted in connection with the IPO, the Partnership granted awards of an aggregate of 2,500,000 unit options under the LTIP to executive officers of the General Partner. - In connection with the closing of the IPO, we and our General Partner entered into an advisory services agreement with Wexford pursuant to which Wexford will provide general financial and strategic advisory services to us and our General Partner in exchange for a \$500,000 annual fee and certain expense reimbursement. - In connection with the closing of the IPO, we entered into a tax sharing agreement with Diamondback pursuant to which we will reimburse Diamondback for our share of state and local income and other taxes for which our results are included in a combined or consolidated tax return filed by Diamondback with respect to taxable periods including or beginning on June 23, 2014.
+Our General Partner is entitled to determine the expenses that are allocable to us. - On June 17, 2014, under the Long Term Incentive Plan, or LTIP, adopted in connection with the IPO, the Partnership granted awards of an aggregate of 2,500,000 unit options under the LTIP to executive officers of the General Partner. - In connection with the closing of the IPO, we and our General Partner entered into an advisory services agreement with Wexford pursuant to which Wexford provides general financial and strategic advisory services to us and our General Partner in exchange for a \$500,000 annual fee and certain expense reimbursement. - In connection with the closing of the IPO, we entered into a tax sharing agreement with Diamondback pursuant to which we will reimburse Diamondback for our share of state and local income and other taxes for which our results are included in a combined or consolidated tax return filed by Diamondback with respect to taxable periods including or beginning on June 23, 2014.
 The amount of any such reimbursement is limited to the tax the Partnership would have paid had it not been included in a combined group with Diamondback.
 Diamondback may use its tax attributes to cause its combined or consolidated group, of which we may be a member for this purpose, to owe less or no tax.
-In such a situation, we would reimburse Diamondback for the tax expense for that period.
+In such a situation, we would reimburse Diamondback for the tax we would have owed had the tax attributes not been available or used for our benefit, even though Diamondback had no cash tax expense for that period.